Favorites ()

 Before coming to University of St. Thomas, Moran taught as a Clinical Fellow at the University of Denver Sturm College of Law.
 Moran previously served as an adjunct professor at Chicago-Kent College of Law and coached many mock trial teams, including two national best advocates and the 2015 National Trial Competition champions.

 Brady Lists, 107 Minn.
-L. Rev. __ (forthcoming 2022), https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4054540
+L. Rev. 657 (2022)

 Doing Away With Disorderly Conduct, 63 B.C.
-L. Rev. 65 (2022), https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3807607
+L. Rev. 65 (2022)

-Law Enforcement Perspectives on Public Access to Misconduct Records 42 Cardozo Law Review 1237 (2021), https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3552012
+Law Enforcement Perspectives on Public Access to Misconduct Records, 42 Cardozo L. Rev. 1237 (2021)

-Police Privacy 10 UC Irvine L. Rev. 153 (2019)
+Police Privacy, 10 UC Irvine L. Rev. 153 (2019)

-Contesting Police Credibility 93 Wash.
+Contesting Police Credibility, 93 Wash.
 L. Rev. 1339 (2018)

-In Police We Trust 62 Vill.
+In Police We Trust, 62 Vill.
 L. Rev. 953 (2017)

-Ending the Internal Affairs Farce 64 Buff.
+Ending the Internal Affairs Farce, 64 Buff.
 L. Rev. 837 (2016)